A Legacy is Sparked: Honoring 250 Years of Army Service

-U.S Army Spc.
-Gilbert Herrera assigned to 1st Battalion, 77th Field Artillery Regiment, shares his story on Grafenwoehr Training Area, Bavaria, Germany, Feb.
-26, 2025.
+U.S. Army Spc.
+Gilbert Herrera, assigned to 1st Battalion, 77th Field Artillery Regiment, shares his reasons for serving in the military on Grafenwoehr Training Area, Bavaria, Germany, Feb.
+27, 2025.
 Herrera reflects on joining the U.S. Army to support his family and honors the Soldiers who paved the way over the past 250 years, celebrating a legacy of service, sacrifice, and dedication that continues to inspire the future.
 (U.S. Army video by Pfc.
 Carlos Marquez)

 |Date Taken: